CheatCod/CordGPT/readme.md

 5. Fill out the .env file with your Discord ot and OpenAI token
 6. Fill in init.txt with the text you want to start the bot with
 7. Run `cargo run --release` or `./target/release/cordgpt`

+# Usage

+@mention the bot in a channel or direct message with a prompt.